 Preparing for your MBA interview means gathering as much information about the program as possible and practicing your interview responses beforehand.
 The questions in this article are by no means the only questions that interviewers will ask, so consider doing a bit of research on what recent applicants have experienced in their MBA interviews.
 For more information about the MBA programs mentioned here and the general MBA application process, check out the resources below.

-Whichever MBA program you choose to apply to, don’t forget to receive professional editing and proofreading services for your admissions documents, including SOP editing, personal statement editing, and application essay editing for your MBA essay.
+Whichever MBA program you choose to apply to, don’t forget to receive professional editing and proofreading services for your admissions documents, including Statement of Purpose editing, personal statement editing, and application essay editing for your MBA essay.